Heroku vs Microsoft Azure

 2023.
 ChatGPT comes to Microsoft Azure

-Microsoft has announced that ChatGPT is generally available through the Azure OpenAI Service, the company’s fully managed, corporate-focused offering designed to give businesses access to OpenAI’s technologies with added governance and compliance features.
-ChatGPT joins the range of other OpenAI-developed systems already served through the Azure OpenAI Service, including the text-generating GPT-3.5, the code-generating Codex and the image-generating DALL-E 2.
-Microsoft has a close working relationship with OpenAI, having invested billions into the startup and inking an exclusive agreement to commercialize OpenAI’s AI research.
+Microsoft has officially announced the general availability of ChatGPT, which can now be accessed through the Azure OpenAI Service.
+This service, tailored for enterprises, offers a fully managed platform with additional governance and compliance features to ensure businesses can leverage OpenAI's technologies effectively.
+ChatGPT now joins a lineup of other OpenAI-developed systems already provided via the Azure OpenAI Service, including the text-generating GPT-3.5, code-generating Codex, and image-generating DALL-E 2.
+Microsoft maintains a strong collaborative partnership with OpenAI, marked by substantial investments and an exclusive agreement to commercialize OpenAI's AI research.

 2021.
 Microsoft launches Azure Container Apps, a new serverless container service

-Microsoft today announced the preview launch of Azure Container Apps, a new fully managed serverless container service that complements the company’s existing container infrastructure services like the Azure Kubernetes Service (AKS).
-Microsoft notes that Azure Container Apps was specifically built for microservices, with the ability to quickly scale based on HTTP traffic, events or long-running background jobs.
-In many ways, it’s probably most like AWS App Runner, one of Amazon’s small fleet of serverless container services, with App Runner also specifically focused on microservices.
-Google meanwhile also offers a set of container-centric services, including Cloud Run, its serverless platform for running container-based applications.
+Microsoft has announced the preview launch of Azure Container Apps, a new serverless container service that is fully managed and complements their existing container infrastructure services such as Azure Kubernetes Service (AKS).
+Azure Container Apps is designed for microservices and offers rapid scaling based on HTTP traffic, events, or long-running background jobs.
+It shares similarities with AWS App Runner, one of Amazon's serverless container services focused on microservices.
+Google also provides container-centric services, including Cloud Run, which is their serverless platform for running container-based applications.

 2019.
 Microsoft launched cloud APIs for form and handwriting recognition